 Did you know that leaves could become art?
-That's right, they could become garlands (for both indoors and outdoors) that brings the outdoor fun into your home! @scraps.and.coffee.grounds on Instagram is the account behind this genius idea.
+That's right, they could become garlands (for both indoors and outdoors) that bring outdoor fun into your home! @scraps.and.coffee. grounds on Instagram is the account behind this genius idea.
 The fall decor tip can also be a family-friendly craft, so don't forget to include your little ones in the festive fall activity!

 Leaf Garland Instructions:

-When the leaves start to fall, if you find particularly full or funny shaped leaves, bring them inside.
+When the leaves start to fall, if you find particularly full or funny-shaped leaves, bring them inside.
 Then preserve them so they will stay dry but not crumble or rot.
-There are many different methods to drying and preserving leaves (some more sustainable than others) and we here at Sourgum Waste recommend using the wax paper method.
+There are many different methods of drying and preserving leaves (some more sustainable than others) and we here at Sourgum Waste recommend using the wax paper method.

 Once the leaves are fully preserved, it's time to customize!
 Eco-friendly liquid chalk markers can help you create bold and beautiful designs.
 Also, plastic-free glitter can be a great way to add some sparkle to your decorations.
-If you want to make your designs a bit more on the spooky side, string them together in the shape of spider web or paint them completely white and add glow in the dark painted eyes to make floating ghosts.
+If you want to make your designs a bit more on the spooky side, string them together in the shape of spider webs or paint them completely white and add glow-in-the-dark painted eyes to make floating ghosts.

 4. Source Sustainable Treats (No Tricky Plastics or Pollution)

 Candy is another important part of the Halloween tradition.
-It unfortunately also produces a lot of plastic waste.
+Unfortunately also produces a lot of plastic waste.